sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 ### 6.1 Modifications to coredump-compress script

 The coredump-compress script is updated to invoke the `coredump_gen_handler` script once it is done writing the core file to /var/core.
-Any stdout/stderr seen during the execution of `coredump_gen_handler` script is redirected to `/tmp/coredump_gen_handler.log`
+Any stdout/stderr seen during the execution of `coredump_gen_handler` script is redirected to `/tmp/coredump_gen_handler.log`.
+This script is enahanced to determine to which docker the dump belongs to and passes it to the coredump_gen_handler script.

 ### 6.2 coredump_gen_handler script